honeylex/honeylex-cmf/README.md

 # Honeylex CMF

-Project CMF template for building rapidly scalable applications based on the integration of the [Honeybee][Honeybee] CQRS & ES framework with the [Silex][Silex] micro framework.
+Project CMF template for building rapidly scalable applications based on the integration of the [Honeybee][Honeybee] CQRS & ES framework with the [Silex][Silex] micro framework based on Symfony components.

 #### Alternative Honeybee Integrations
  - [Honeylex](https://github.com/honeylex/honeylex) (Honeylex core only)